 Experimental and Behavioral Economics

 "Exclusionary Vertical Restraints and Antitrust: Experimental Law and Economics Contributions."
 2018.
-In K. Zeiler and J. Teitelbaum, eds., The Research Handbook on Behavioral Law and Economics, Edward Elgar Publishing.
+In Kathryn Zeiler and Joshua Teitelbaum, eds., The Research Handbook on Behavioral Law and Economics, Edward Elgar Publishing.

-"Settlement Escrows: An Experimental Study of a Bilateral Bargaining Game" (with L. Babcock).
+"Settlement Escrows: An Experimental Study of a Bilateral Bargaining Game" (with Linda Babcock).
 2004.
 The Journal of Economic Behavior and Organization, 53, pp. 401-417.

 Recent Discussion Papers

-"Ordered Leniency: An Experimental Study of Law Enforcement with Self-Reporting" (with K. Spier).
+"Ordered Leniency: An Experimental Study of Law Enforcement with Self-Reporting" (with Kathryn Spier).
 2018.
 NBER Working Paper w25094.

 Work in Progress

-"Debiasing through Law: An Experimental Study of Unrealistic Optimism and Consumer Safety Law" (with C. Jolls).
+"Debiasing through Law: An Experimental Study of Unrealistic Optimism and Consumer Safety Law" (with Christine Jolls).
 University of Alberta and Yale University.